vincenzadurante/cordova-plugin-ios-keychain/README.md

  @param successCallback returns the value as the argument to the callback when successful
  @param failureCallback returns the error string as the argument to the callback, for a failure
  @param key the key to retrieve
- @param TouchIDMessage the message to show underneath the TouchID prompt (if any)
+ @param keychainGroup The name of keychain group (Optional)
- @param keychainGroup The name of keychain group (Optional) */
+ @param keychainAccessGroup The name of keychain access group (Optional) */
-Keychain.get(successCallback, failureCallback, 'key', 'TouchID Message', 'com.group.sharedKeysApp1andApp2');
+Keychain.get(successCallback, failureCallback, 'key', 'com.group.sharedKeysApp1andApp2', 'XXXXXX.com.group.sharedKeysApp1andApp2');

 /*
  Sets a value for a key